YaqoobD/PersonalProjects/Tableau public Visualisation/README.md

 ### [Workout Wednesday](http://www.workout-wednesday.com/)

 > **Workout Wednesday** is a weekly challenge to re-create a data-driven visualization.
 The challenges are designed to grow participants knowledge of Tableau and help kick-start personal development.
 Each Wednesday a challenge is release and participants are asked to replicate the challenge that is posed as closely as possible.

+## Examples

+Below is some of my work from makeover Monday & Workout Wednesday and some other datasets on tableau.

+#### Count of WorldCups and sum of QualifiedTeams for each Country broken down by Winner and Runners-Up.
+Color shows average of GoalsScored.
+The marks are labeled by Year.